Singularity resolution in gravitational collapse: Conclusions and Discussions

+It is worth mentioning that in some models of inflation, called power law inflation \cite{Lucchin_85}, $a(t) \sim t^p$ for some real $p > 1$.
+In these models, although $\dot a/a$ varies with time but for inflation such models require an exponential potential for the real scalar field.
+As a result of this we can safely omit these kind of models of inflation as the potential we are working with is not of the exponential type.
+Nevertheless, the time-reversal of the solution obtained in this paper, still could be interesting as an expanding cosmological model which begins in the infinite past.

-It is worth mentioning that we have followed the philosophy of Misner \cite{Misner_1969}, which say that even though we are well aware of the possibility of the failure of general relativity as one approaches the UHDR, one should take into consideration the predictions of general relativity in this regime since it may give us some indication about what one should expect from a more general theory of gravity which works in this regime.
+It should be noted that we have followed the philosophy of Misner \cite{Misner_1969}, which say that even though we are well aware of the possibility of the failure of general relativity as one approaches the UHDR, one should take into consideration the predictions of general relativity in this regime since it may give us some indication about what one should expect from a more general theory of gravity which works in this regime.